Essential Things to Know Before Traveling to the Emirates in 2026

 Ras Al Khaimah: Adventure destination for hiking and ziplining.

-Plan to visit multiple Emirates to experience the diversity of the UAE.
+Plan to visit multiple Emirates to experience the diversity of the Emirates.

-The UAE offers a fusion of Arabic and international cuisine.
+The Emirates offers a fusion of International and traditional cuisine.

 Must-try local dishes: